Carpet cleaning is important for keeping your home free from contamination and for protecting your family’s health.

 These germs may contain a virus or pathogen such as hepatitis, herpes, E.coli, tetanus, rabies, strep or cold- and flu-causing germs.
 All this from research gathered by Gary Null, a US-based expert in nutrition and health sciences.

-Lurking germs
+lurking germs

 These germs can be found in any part of a city; even in the greenest of green suburbs.
 Take a moment to think about it – you routinely visit these infected areas: public toilets, corner cafés, doctor’s rooms, shopping malls and then there’s your own backyard.
 Yes, living in a sunny climate means sand, grit and hard dirt particles from your garden are often stomped into your home by energetic children and bounding dogs.